Diet Diversity: Important for the Prevention and Management of Food Allergy?

-Diet diversity refers to the variety of foods being eaten, and the terms diversity or variety is often used interchangeably (1).
+Diet diversity refers to the variety of foods being eaten, and the terms, diversity or variety, are often used interchangeably (1).
 When the overall diet is characterized by healthy foods, diet diversity will reflect a diversity/variety of healthy foods eaten over a period of time.
 The opposite is also true for a diet characterized by less healthy options.

 Diet diversity and allergy prevention:

 - Diet diversity could affect allergy outcomes via its effect on the gut microbiome.
 This is supported by studies showing that higher diet diversity leads to increased microbial diversity in the elderly (2) and in the gut microbiome of infants during the weaning period as introduction of solid food progresses (3).